TMA-Cloud/TMA/docs/setup.md

 - Verify PostgreSQL is running: `pg_isready`
 - Check database credentials in `.env`
 - Ensure the database exists: `psql -l`
+- Verify the database user has CREATE TABLE permissions

 ### Port Already in Use

-- Change `BPORT` in backend `.env` for a different backend port
+- Change `BPORT` in backend `.env` to use a different port
-- Change the frontend port by editing `vite.config.ts` or using `npm run dev -- --port 5174`
+- In development, Vite will automatically use the next available port after 5173

 ### Migration Errors

 - Ensure the database user has CREATE TABLE permissions
 - Check that the `migrations` table was created successfully
 - Review migration files in `backend/migrations/` for SQL errors
+- Check backend console for specific error messages

+### Frontend Build Errors

+- Ensure all dependencies are installed: `npm install`
+- Clear the build cache: `rm -rf dist node_modules/.vite`
+- Reinstall dependencies: `npm install`
+- Try building again: `npm run build`

-### CORS Issues
+### Google OAuth Issues

-- Verify `CLIENT_URL` in backend `.env` matches your frontend URL
+- Verify `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are correct
+- Ensure `GOOGLE_REDIRECT_URI` is set to `http://YOUR_DOMAIN/api/google/callback`
-- Check that CORS is properly configured in `backend/server.js`
+- Check that the redirect URI matches exactly in Google Cloud Console
+- Ensure your domain is authorized in Google Cloud Console

+### OnlyOffice Integration Issues

+- Verify `ONLYOFFICE_URL` points to your Document Server
+- Ensure `ONLYOFFICE_JWT_SECRET` matches your Document Server configuration
+- Check that the Document Server can reach your backend via `BACKEND_URL`
+- Verify firewall rules allow communication between servers

 ## Next Steps

 - Read the [Architecture Overview](architecture.md) to understand the system design
 - Check [API Documentation](api.md) for available endpoints
 - Review [Features](features.md) to learn about available functionality
+- Configure [Environment Variables](environment.md) for your deployment